rub1e/beam-me-up-hapi/README.md

 See if you can add an endpoint that logs in your terminal the request object for an attempted upload, then check out **branch 1** to see how we did it.

+### Step 1

+**Liftoff!
+Now we can see things are wired up right.
+Next challenge, finding out where the file is in the request object and working out how to deal with it.**

+After you've tried uploading a picture, you should see in your terminal a rather large request object.
+Scrolling through it you might spot some likely looking properties.
+These properties actually come from Hapi's automatic parsing of the form submission.
+Thanks, Hapi! :)

+Now would be a good time to look at the [`fs` core module docs](https://nodejs.org/api/fs.html) and start thinking about how to write the information we get to a file (in a currently non-existent `pix` directory!).

 ## Notes

 Buffer is an object in node -- beware lack of deep equal!